-There are currently over 1,000 compounds in fruits, vegetables, grains and herbs that are identified as phytochemicals.
+There are currently over 1,000 compounds in fruits, vegetables, grains and herbs that are phytochemicals.
 Although that might sound like a large amount, scientists hypothesize that there are likely ten times that amount that have yet to be revealed.

-Preliminary findings show that phytonutrients are usually responsible for the bright colors (blueberries), pungent odors (cabbage), or strong flavors (garlic) in a food.
+Preliminary findings show that phytonutrients are usually responsible for bright colors (blueberries), pungent odors (cabbage), or strong flavors (garlic) in a food.

 What’s interesting about phytonutrients is that each group has unique health benefits.
 No one fruit or vegetable contains every phytochemical.
 By eating a variety of colorful fruits and vegetables, you can maximize the health benefits plants have to offer.